senzing-garage/kubernetes-demo/docs/helm-rabbitmq-db2/README.md

 ## Synopsis

-Using `minikube`, bring up a Senzing stack on Kubernetes using Helm, RabbitMQ, and a Db2 database.
+Using `minikube`, bring up a Senzing stack on Kubernetes using Helm, RabbitMQ, and an IBM Db2 database.

 ## Overview

 This repository illustrates a reference implementation of Senzing using IBM's Db2 as the underlying database.

 The instructions show how to set up a system that: